Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 7,000 people.
 That left us with 12 cities.

-We then calculated the percent of residents that are Hispanic.
-The percentages ranked from 40.4% to 9.2%.
+We then calculated the percent of residents that are Hispanic or Latino.
+The percentages ranked from 41.1% to 7.4%.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-North Las Vegas took the distinction of being the most Hispanic, while Boulder City was the least Hispanic city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+North Las Vegas took the distinction of being the most Hispanic or Latino, while Boulder City was the least Hispanic or Latino city.
+You can download the data here.

-Read on for more information on how the cities in Nevada ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in nevada ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

-There You Have It – Hispanic Populations Across Nevada
+There You Have It - Hispanic or Latino Populations Across Nevada

-If you’re looking for a breakdown of Hispanic populations across Nevada according to the most recent data, this is an accurate list.
+If you're looking for a breakdown of Latino populations across Nevada according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Nevada:
+If you're curious enough, here are the least Hispanic or Latino places in Nevada:

 - Boulder City